SkyCiv Documentation

 Name of Parameter Type of Parameter Parameter Access Description

-Node Ids/List of Points Input List Node Id List or List of Co-ordinates specified as
+Node IDs/List of Points Input List Node ID List or List of Co-ordinates specified as

 Plate Thickness Input Item Thickness of the plate.